zbrachinara/quicksweeper-doc/src/communication.md

     - buffer of UUIDs
 - Malformed (to signify bad or out of context client message) Also data directly from the game? (should be most messages)
+## Join process
+The server listens for connections, which are placed in a pool of waiting connections.
+The server waits for data from connections, which must specify their message protocol (for example, send the websocket handshake).
+The server uses this information to create players with these connections, which are added ot the pool of waiting players.

+The server waits for greet messages from these players.
+If a proper greet message is received, the player gains an identity, and is moved to the waiting room.
+Players in the waiting room can send create, join, games, and gameTypes messages.
+A join message moves a player to a game.

+While in a game, players can send Ingame or ForceLeave messages.
+ForceLeave messages return players to the waiting room.

+We might want to add an option for users to reconnect after losing connection.
 ## Serialization
 All communication is on top of TCP.
 The next layer above TCP is the message protocol - a way of separating the data stream into individual messages between client and server.
 There are multiple ways this can be done.
 I think we should implement the first two.